dzen-dhall/plugins/README.md

 [![Build Status](https://travis-ci.com/dzen-dhall/plugins.svg?branch=master)](https://travis-ci.com/dzen-dhall/plugins/)

-A set of curated plugins for [dzen-dhall](https://github.com/dzen-dhall/dzen-dhall).
+A curated set of plugins for [dzen-dhall](https://github.com/dzen-dhall/dzen-dhall).

-Follow [the instructions](https://github.com/dzen-dhall/dzen-dhall#installing-plugins) to install any of them.

 You are welcome to contribute yours via pull requests.
 The advantage of doing so is that your plugins will be updated by maintainer(s) in case of a breaking API change, and other users will be able to easily discover your code.